Fate-Grand-Automata/FGA/README.md

 ## What to do about bugs?
 This is a lazy project (see how the commits are named :laughing:) and I'm a beginner in Android.
-I made solely for the purpose of running on my phone.
+I made it solely for the purpose of running on my phone.
 You can use the code if you want, but I can't really help you to debug it on your phone if you face any problems.
 Debugging really is a pain due to FGO not allowing `Developer Mode` to be `ON` during execution.
 Though, I welcome contributions if you could figure out the cause of the problem.